-From the first-time homeowner to real estate investors, we counsel homeowners in the many facets of the increasingly complex real estate legal landscape.
+From first-time homeowners to real estate investors, we counsel homeowners in the many facets of the increasingly complex real estate legal landscape.
 Our longstanding relationships with local realtors, lenders, title companies, surveyors, and other real estate professionals help us to get our clients from contract to closing as soon as possible.

-1 The Contract – the contract is the agreement between buyer and seller that will lay the groundwork for everything that follows.
+1. The Contract – the contract is the agreement between buyer and seller that will lay the groundwork for everything that follows.
 We strive to make sure that our clients understand all of the important terms and conditions, and what their rights and responsibilities are.
-In New York, all contracts come with a three day attorney approval period, so if there are problems with the contract, we can address them up front before the transaction progresses.
+In New York, all contracts come with a three-day attorney approval period, so if there are problems with the contract, we can address them upfront before the transaction progresses.

-2 The Home Inspection – Most Contracts, especially for residential real property, are contingent on a home inspection that is satisfactory to the buyer.
+2. The Home Inspection – Most Contracts, especially for residential real property, are contingent on a home inspection that is satisfactory to the buyer.
 We strongly recommend that all of our buyer clients hire a professional and licensed home inspector to thoroughly inspect the home they want to buy.
 Homes are usually sold in “as is” condition, and it’s important for a buyer to know what he or she is getting.

-3 The Mortgage application – after the home inspection is finished, the buyer applies for her mortgage with her lender of choice.
-This process usually takes 30-45 days and involves providing documents to your lender, as well as an appraisal of the real estate to ensure that the bank considers the value to be inline with the loan amount.
+3. The Mortgage application – after the home inspection is finished, the buyer applies for her mortgage with her lender of choice.
+This process usually takes 30-45 days and involves providing documents to your lender, as well as an appraisal of the real estate to ensure that the bank considers the value to be in line with the loan amount.

-6 Cleared to close – once the bank is satisfied with the property, the title of the property, and the buyer’s financial state, they issue the clear to close.
+6. Cleared to close – once the bank is satisfied with the property, the title of the property, and the buyer’s financial state, they issue the clear to close.
 The buyer can then schedule their final walkthrough to ensure that the property is in the same condition as when they did their home inspection, and we can schedule a closing

-7 Closing Day – on closing day, you will sign your mortgage documents and receive the deed to your new home!
+7. Closing Day – on closing day, you will sign your mortgage documents and receive the deed to your new home!